ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

   - Target List: Select targets associated with the chosen observation by ticking the checkboxes.
 Use "Selected" and "Not Selected" buttons for bulk actions.
   - The status icon next to each linked target-observation shows the status of the Sensitivity Calculator API request.
+  - If an error is returned from the Sensitivity Calculator API, a tooltip showing the error is displayed when hovering over the status icon.

 2. Observation Mode Details: